andydangit/100-days-of-code/r1-log.md

 Form # 2
 -   Finish with the form so that it can look closely as the original
 -   Tried using Font awesome but it did not look right, so had to use an image

+### R1D6
+Form # 3
+-   Start on Form 3 challenge
+-   This challenge involve using flexbox and grid